Cross-Source Analysis

 How it works

-Each query's results are cached in DuckDB in your workspace.
-Once you have data from multiple sources, your AI joins them locally.
+Each connection query materializes its full result into DuckDB inside your workspace.
+Once you have data from multiple connections, your AI joins them through connections/DUCKDB/.
 No data leaves your workspace.
 No expensive warehouse cross-join.
 No CSV exports.

 Pull all customers from Snowflake and all accounts from Salesforce.